dlepex/actorish4j/README.md

 	}
 ```
 #### Overview

 ##### github.jcext.Enqueuer&lt;T&gt;

-Enqueuer is the most basic form of actor-like entity: it is the queue + associated (non-blocking) single consumer.
+Enqueuer is the most basic form of actor-like entity: it is the queue + associated asynchronous consumer aka  **Poller**.

 All other actor-like entities in this lib are implemented on top of the Enqueuer.